When it’s more than the Baby Blues

 - Posttraumatic Stress Disorder – Symptoms of Postpartum PTSD include intrusive and upsetting thoughts and memories of the birth experience or even of difficulties that occurred during the pregnancy.
 It is most important to note that events experienced as traumatic by the person suffering from symptoms of Postpartum PTSD do not need to be perceived as having been traumatic or life-threatening by outside observers.
 Other symptoms include hypervigilance, exaggerated startle response, and preoccupation with concern about own health or health of the baby.

 - Postpartum Psychosis – The most serious of mental health difficulties occurring in the postpartum period, this disorder is characterized by delusional beliefs that the birthing parent and/or the baby is in danger or dangerous.
 In these cases, thoughts of harming the baby seem logical and rational rather than distressing or upsetting.
 This is a life-threatening situation for both the birthing parent and the infant, and immediate medical intervention is needed.
 Care may include hospitalization to stabilize the birthing parents’ mental health via medication.
 Follow-up care after discharge includes psychotherapy and ongoing medication management.
+To access help, call 911 or go to your nearest emergency room.

 It is important to note that, while “baby blues” are to be expected following the birth of a child, symptoms that persist beyond the first ten to fourteen days following birth warrant further evaluation.
 If symptoms continue past that timeframe, the best course of action is to reach out for help from mental health professionals with specific training in PMADs.